Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Nguyen Hien (Lam Dong province) came to Soc Bom Bo for the first time and shared: "I have heard a lot about Soc Bom Bo, this is the first time I have set foot in this land and the feeling about the culture of ethnic minorities here is very interesting.
 The displayed objects are very rich and new."

-Dieu Gia Bao, a student in Phu Nghia commune, expressed his surprise when he saw many artifacts and images of his ethnic group.
+Dieu Gia Bao, a student in Phu Nghia commune, expressed surprise when he saw many artifacts and images of his ethnic group.
 Through that, he learned more about their traditional life and activities.

 At the exhibition area, the tour guide directly introduces the artifacts, helping visitors better understand the history and meaning of each artifact.
-Along with investing in restoration, embellishment and additional display of artifacts, the Management Board of the Conservation Area has constantly innovated and integrated promotional activities to attract visitors.
+Along with investing in restoration, embellishment and additional display of artifacts, the Management Board of the Conservation Area has constantly innovated and integrated promotional activities to attract tourists.
 In particular, the Board also connects with associations and travel companies to increase the number of visitors and organize many cultural exchange activities.

 In the two traditional long houses, many images and artifacts associated with the resistance war have been preserved or restored, helping visitors gain a deeper understanding of the cultural and historical life here.

-Mr. Pham Anh Tuan, Head of the Management Board of the S'tieng Soc Bom Bo Ethnic Cultural Conservation Area, said: "We have organized many events to give artisans a place to perform art and promote unique cultural features to tourists.
+Mr. Pham Anh Tuan, Head of the Management Board of the S'tieng Soc Bom Bo Ethnic Cultural Conservation Area, said: "We have organized many events to give artists a place to perform art and promote unique cultural features to tourists.
 In the coming time, in implementing the consolidation work, we are also advising the locality on a plan to develop culture associated with developing local tourism."

-The image of Soc Bom Bo past and present has been more or less vividly recreated at the Stieng Soc Bom Bo Ethnic Cultural Reserve.
+The image of Soc Bom Bo past and present has been more or less vividly recreated at the Soc Bom Bo Stieng Ethnic Cultural Reserve.

 Source: https://www.vietnamplus.vn/soc-bom-bo-khong-gian-van-hoa-stieng-song-dong-post1054201.vnp